wishtree-hkumar/azureadsso/README.md

 # Project Description
-This package will help you easily implement the Azure AD SSO Login and Graph API Access.
+This package will help you easily implement the Azure Active Directory SSO Login and Graph API Access.

 ## Installation Steps
 ----------